chainpoint/chainpoint-core/README.md

 ### Requirements

+#### Software

 An Ubuntu or MacOS system with Git, Make, and BASH are required for operation.
 A bash script to install all other dependencies (docker, openssl, nodejs, yarn) on Ubuntu and Mac can be found [here](https://github.com/chainpoint/chainpoint-core/blob/master/cli/scripts/install_deps.sh).

+The following tcp ports need to be open:

+- Web: 80, 443
+- Lightning: 8080, 9735, 10009
+- Tendermint: 26656, 26657

+It _is_ possible to run Core from home, but you must have a static IP and have publicly forwarded the ports above.

+#### Hardware

 Chainpoint Core has been tested with a couple of different hardware configurations.